SysFate/retivad/README.md

 - Barcodes datas files: barcode5.tsv (cDNA barcodes) and barcode3.tsv (PCR Barcodes).
 - The pathogen genome of your interest.
 Here we select the Covid19 genome.
 - The configSSH file is used when the fastq files are not in your computer.
 (Work only in real-time analysis)
-- sampleFiles sequences extract from candidates.
+- [sampleFiles](https://drive.google.com/file/d/1bDKZZvL6tbHQjnaILUaFdjGU_2jCxktY/view?usp=sharing) sequences extract from candidates.
 (Herein, samples correspond to synthetic Covid-19 RNA material, not from real candidates!)
 Decompress files in a folder named retivad_fastq_test.

-##### Send the folder retivad_fastq_test in the external computer with a rsync or decompress the archive in the remote computer (to keep the modification date)
+###### Send the folder retivad_fastq_test in the external computer with a rsync or decompress the archive in the remote computer (to keep the modification date)
-##### Configure configSSH.ini
+###### Configure configSSH.ini
-##### Create genomes index with bwa: bwa index covid19.fa / bwa index covid19InterestRegion.fa
+###### Create genomes index with bwa: bwa index covid19.fa / bwa index covid19InterestRegion.fa
-##### Use this command to launch the software and generate a realtime experiment:
+###### Use this command to launch the software and generate a realtime experiment:
 ```
-python3 retivad.py -c 8 -5 barcode5.tsv -3 barcode3.tsv -g covid19.fa -v covid19InterestRegion.fa --folder path/to/retivad_fastq_test -n covidTest --ext configSSH.ini --regeneraterealtime > covid.log 2>&1 &
+python3 retivad.py -c 8 -5 template/barcode5.tsv -3 template/barcode3.tsv -g template/covid19.fa -v template/covid19InterestRegion.fa --folder path/to/retivad_fastq_test -n covidTest --ext configSSH.ini --regeneraterealtime > covid.log 2>&1 &
 ```
-##### Move the file in fasq_test/inTime in the fastq_test folder
 ##### Wait and see
 In real-time the software produces a plot displaying the number of aligned reads (corresponding to the defined target sequence) relative to the time (in hours); as well as further other stats and a summary.
-If RETIVAD does not find new files after 30min, the software ends de loop of data collection.
+If RETIVAD does not find new files after 40min, the software ends de loop of data collection.
 Finally, RETIVAD generates a global summary.

 ## Authors